jianzhnie/robin-academic-blog/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Artificial Intelligence
+  - Reinforcement Learning
+  - Natural Language Process
-  - Computational Linguistics
+  - Computer Vision
-  - Information Retrieval
+  - Machine Learning

 # Education to show in About widget
 education: